-Additionally, OSAI recommends the County adhere to state purchasing guidelines to ensure the following:
+Additionally, OSAI recommends the County implement a system of internal controls over the disbursement process.
+Such controls should ensure adherence to state purchasing statutes and guidelines and include the following:

-- Authorized personnel requisition purchase orders. - Requisitioning officers sign the purchase order before goods and/or services are purchased. - Implement passwords for automatic signatures on purchase orders or physically sign for approvals on purchase orders. - A description of goods and/or services being obtained be provided to the purchasing officer at time of encumbrance. - Implement automated controls in the software system.
+- Authorized personnel requisition purchase orders. - Requisitioning officers sign the purchase order before goods and/or services are purchased. - Implement passwords for automatic signatures on purchase orders or physically sign for approvals on purchase orders. - A description of goods and/or services being obtained be provided to the purchasing officer at time of encumbrance to verify appropriate use funds. - Implement automated controls in the software system. - Ensuring funds are encumbered prior to the receipt of goods and/or services, - Implementing a review process with adequate documentation to support the review.